vuejs/apollo/packages/docs/data/data-masking.md

 ```

 ::: warning Use sparingly
-The `@unmask` directive is an escape hatch.
-Prefer adding needed fields to the parent query explicitly. `@unmask` is primarily useful during [incremental adoption](#incremental-adoption).
+`@unmask` is an escape hatch.
+Prefer adding the needed fields to the parent query explicitly.
+Reach for `@unmask` only during [incremental adoption](#incremental-adoption).
 :::

-### Migrate Mode
+### Migrate mode

-During migration, use `@unmask(mode: "migrate")` to get development warnings when accessing would-be masked fields:
+While migrating, `@unmask(mode: "migrate")` logs a development warning whenever you read a field that would otherwise be masked:

 ```graphql
 query GetPosts {